analyticsgym/analytics_fundamentals/0_sql/6_text_data.md

 #### LIKE and ILIKE
-- used for matching patterns within strings
+- used for matching string patterns
 - combining wildcards used for more dynamic pattern matching
 - for text search on large datasets, more advance search methods might be needed to avoid performance slowdown
 - LIKE: is case sensitive